kavyahl1311/bank-search-app/README.md

 There is dropdown at the top to select the city which they wants to search the details of the banks. <b>By default this application will be showing the table which has details of the banks available in Bengaluru</b>.

 Initially when the application gets loaded only Bank Name, IFSC, Bank ID, Branch Name columns will be visible on the screen.
-If the user wants to see other details such as address, state etc. Then there is a button next to search option which lets the user to add or remove the column details from the table.
+If the user wants to see other details such as address, state etc. <b>Then there is a button next to search option which lets the user to add or remove the column details from the table.</b>

-User can search for a specific details across the columns , also sort using columns.
+<b>User can search for a specific details across the columns , also sort using columns.</b>

-This application lets the user to export the details of the current page in CSV format.
+This application lets the user to <b> export the details of the current page in CSV format.</b>

-User can also be able to select the number of items to display in the current page, default it will be set to 5.
+User can also be able to select the number of items to display in the current page, <b> default it will be set to 5</b>.

-API responses are cached using axios-cache-adapter.
+<b>API responses are cached</b> using axios-cache-adapter.

-Application lets the user to add or remove the bank details as favorite from the list.
+<b>Application lets the user to add or remove the bank details as favorite from the list.</b> Even after the page is reloaded or refreshed user will be able to see the favorites in the list.

 ## Getting Started